The CMA network of 3rd party vendors.

 CMA will continue to bring the latest tools and practices to the community association industry and affiliated professionals.
 We are offering VIVE to our communities at no additional cost to our associations in an effort to add more value to our already robust service offerings.
 VIVE simplifies the process of screening and tracking vendors for all managed properties.

-Should you as a Board member have general questions about this program, please contact Will Stanley at 404.835.9264 or email Will here.
+Should you as a Board member have general questions about this program, please contact Rhodes Collier at 404.835.9242 or email Rhodes here.

 Hidden Cost of Exemptions